 Arundhati Venkatesh: I wish I could say it’s something world-changing, but if you’ve read my books (You haven’t?
 What are you waiting for?
 Get on it NOW), you’ll know it’s:

 c) Many-headed monsters, snoring giants and other humongous creatures

 d) Climbing trees, playing football, getting muddy and messy

-I have a talking puppy (speaks four languages) that answers to Bulbul, Babloo, Pappoo, Puppy Singh, Chattan Singh Pankhania, and anything else I choose to call him.
-The puppy gets hungry every half hour, so I could do with a wish-giving genie.
+AV: I have a talking puppy (speaks four languages) that answers to Bulbul, Babloo, Pappoo, Puppy Singh, Chattan Singh Pankhania, and anything else I choose to call him.
+The puppy gets hungry every half hour so that I could do with a wish-giving genie.

 TGL: If you had to write a story about an object/human around you, what would it be about?

 AV: The Mystery of the Chirping Chair.